 The History of Garaga

 Founded in 1983, Garaga is one of the leading manufacturers of garage doors and overhead doors in Canada.
 A family-owned business, it designs and manufactures superior garage doors and the related hardware systems for the residential, commercial, agricultural and industrial markets.
-Garaga's products are sold throughout Canada, the northeastern and Great Lakes regions of the U.S., Central and South America.
+Garaga's products are sold throughout Canada, the United States, Central and South America.